itsmohsin/bmi_calculator/README.md

 # 📙 BMI Calculator Flutter app
-This is a flutter app in which i have make a BMI Calculator App with the hekp of flutter and getx
+This is a flutter app in which i have make a BMI Calculator App with the help of flutter and getx